simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 Spreadsheets and SQL was used for data analyse on **Google Cloud Console**
   - For Data Transformation & Basic Visualization: **Google Sheets**
-  - For Data Manipulation, Exploration, & Analysis: **SQL Bigquery**.
+  - For Data Manipulation, Exploration, & Analysis: **SQL BigQuery**.
 New project was named "Google Analytics Project" and dataset was named - "Case_Study_2_Fitabase_Data".
 Each table uploaded from the original dataset was renamed as mentioned under the header 2.3.
   - For Data Visualization: **Google Data Studio/Looker Studio**
-  - For Data Presentation: **Github**
+  - For Data Presentation: **GitHub & Kaggle**

 <!-- **3.2 Data Integrity**
 To ensure data integrity, original files of the datasets were kept.
 Copies of .csv files were uploaded on Sheets and Bigquery.